ShanaGlenzer/locationkit-docs/docs/index.md

 ### Battery Consumption Safeguards

 Battery consumption is extremely efficient – LocationKit averages 1.7% battery consumption per hour, depending on the type of device used.
-If remaining battery power dips below 21%, LocationKit pauses until the battery has been charged.
+We will quantify this in greater detail later!

 ### Transparent operation